aditeyabaral/word2vec-c/README.md

 The first argument - the embeddings file can be left NULL.

 To support other functionalities like vector operations between embeddings, miscellaneous matrix operations have been added as well.
-More information about them can be found under Matrix Utilities in the header file.
+More information about them can be found under ```MATRIX UTILITIES``` in the header file.